When will Aquaman 2 be released?

-It’s official – Warner Bros. is creating a sequel to the superhero motion movie Aquaman, with James Wan trying more likely to return as director.
-That is hardly shocking, contemplating it’s the highest-grossing DC movie of all time (even topping The Darkish Knight Rises, in what you COULD name a little bit of a “sea change”), however hey – at all times good to know.
+It’s official – Warner Bros. is creating a sequel to the superhero motion movie Aquaman, with James Wan wanting more likely to return as director.
+That is hardly stunning, contemplating it’s the highest-grossing DC movie of all time (even topping The Darkish Knight Rises, in what you COULD name a little bit of a “sea change”), however hey – at all times good to know.

-Right here’s every part you must know concerning the presently untitled Aquaman 2.
+Right here’s all the pieces it’s essential to know in regards to the at present untitled Aquaman 2.

 When will Aquaman 2 be launched?

-The sequel is presently scheduled to be launched on 16th December 2022.
-With filming set to start out subsequent yr, Aquaman 2 would hit cinemas 4 years after the primary movie Aquaman – although this might all change.
+The sequel is at present scheduled to be launched on 16th December 2022.
+With filming set to begin subsequent yr, Aquaman 2 would hit cinemas 4 years after the primary movie Aquaman – although this might all change.

-“It’s all mapped out,” Momoa lately informed HEARALPUBLICIST.
-“But I wouldn’t say they’ve got the final script just yet.”

 “That’s not filming ’til next year.”